KhuzaimahAziz/thesis_seismology/README.md

-# PhasePicker: A Configurable Seismic Phase Picking Pipeline
+# Seisbench Training : A Configurable Seismic Phase Picking Pipeline

 PhasePicker is a fully **configurable, Hydra and Mlflow driven pipeline** for seismic phase picking built on top of **SeisBench**.
 It supports flexible dataset loading, augmentation, model configuration, not only training workflows but also the evaluation workflow using **Mlflow**.